srscalzo/shadow-db/README.md

 Preview Flyway database migration changes before they are applied.

-`shadowdb diff` spins up two temporary MySQL containers, applies your existing migrations to one and your new migration to both, then diffs the schemas — showing exactly what tables, columns, and indexes will change.
+`shadowdb diff` connects to your existing MySQL instance, creates two temporary shadow databases, applies your migrations to each, and diffs the schemas — showing exactly what tables, columns, and indexes will change.

 ---

 ## Requirements

 - Java 17+
-- Docker Desktop (running in the background)
+- A running MySQL instance (local, Docker, or remote)

 ---